glasgowcompbio/vimms/paper/paper.md

 In ViMMS 2.0 we significantly improved the simulator framework architecture with the goal of supporting fragmentation strategy development and validation.
 An overview of the overall architecture is given in \autoref{diagram}.
-The simulator framework consists of two core functionalities: the generation of chemicals from multiple sources, and the execution of fragmentation strategies, implemented as a controller classes.
+The simulator framework consists of two core functionalities: the generation of chemicals from multiple sources, and the execution of fragmentation strategies, implemented as controller classes.
 The improved modularity in ViMMS 2.0 allows many aspects of the framework to be swapped out with alternative implementations, including classes that generate various aspects of chemicals (e.g. measured m/z, RT, intensity) for simulation (\autoref{diagram}A), mass spectrometry simulation (\autoref{diagram}B), controllers that implement different fragmentation strategies (\autoref{diagram}C), as